axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The `http` destination of {{% productparam "abbrev" %}} can directly post log messages to web services using the HTTP protocol.
+The `http` destination of {{% param "product.abbrev" %}} can directly post log messages to web services using the HTTP protocol.
 The `http` destination has the following options.

 {{% include-headless "chunk/option-destination-batch-bytes.md" %}}